MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/single-instance.md

 ---
-ms.date: 08/01/2022
+ms.date: 08/15/2022
 keywords:  dsc,powershell,configuration,setup
-title:  Writing a single-instance DSC Resource
+title:  Authoring a single-instance DSC Resource
 description: >
   This article describes a best practice for defining a DSC Resource that allows only a single instance in a DSC Configuration.
 ---

-# Writing a single-instance DSC Resource
+# Authoring a single-instance DSC Resource

 > [!NOTE]
 > This article describes a best practice for defining a DSC resource that allows only a single